In the life of every person, there comes a time when we

 In honor of All Souls Day, Albany Diocesan Cemeteries offers Reverence for All Souls – All Souls Committal Service; free entombment of cremated remains.
-Friday, November 1, 2019, 2:00pm Most Holy Redeemer Cemetery 2501 Troy Rd.
+Monday, November 2, 2020 at 2:00pm Most Holy Redeemer Cemetery 2501 Troy Rd.
 Niskayuna, NY 12309 Albany Diocesan Cemeteries offers a wide range of options for the final disposition of cremated remains: cremation gardens and columbariums, as well as regular graves and mausoleums.
 However, often families just don’t know what to do when the urn containing the cremated remains is returned by the funeral director.
 Albany Diocesan Cemeteries provides the Reverence for All Souls service to assure that the proper care and reverential disposition of cremated remains is available to all Catholics.
-Historic St. Agnes Cemetery in Menands, NY will provide this service for Catholic families who have cremated remains they wish to entomb.
+In a special service on All Souls Day, Albany Diocesan Cemeteries will provide this service for Catholic families who have cremated remains they wish to entomb.
 Families may choose to purchase a bronze memorial butterfly through the cemetery for installation near the crypt.
 “The cremated remains of a body should be treated with the same respect given to the human body from which they come.
 This includes the use of a worthy vessel to contain the ashes, the manner in which they are carried, the care and attention to the appropriate placement and transport, and the final disposition.
 The cremated remains should be buried in a grave or entombed in a mausoleum or columbarium.
-The practice of scattering cremated remains on the sea, from the air, or on the ground, or keeping cremated remains in the home of a relative or friend of the deceased are not the reverent disposition the Church requires.” – Order of Christian Funerals If you have the cremated remains of a loved one that you would like to entomb, please contact us at (518) 463-0134 or [email protected] We encourage family, friends, and others who wish to pay their respects to join us for the All Souls Committal Mass Service.
+The practice of scattering cremated remains on the sea, from the air, or on the ground, or keeping cremated remains in the home of a relative or friend of the deceased are not the reverent disposition the Church requires.” – Order of Christian Funerals If you have the cremated remains of a loved one that you would like to entomb, please contact us before November at (518) 374-5319 or [email protected] We encourage family, friends, and others who wish to pay their respects to join us for the All Souls Committal Mass Service.